DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/types/python.md

 this point.
 Do each computation, store it in a variable, and then print that variable out.
 The goal here is to practice typing python code and running python problems.
 It is *not* a math course!
 Formulas for all the exercises are included.

+Do as many or as few of the exercises as is interesting to you.
+This is a chance to play around with a new hobby, and you might find some of these types of calculations are interesting.
+But it's really not critical to understand all the details - just do what's fun, and then go on to the control flow section!

 1. **Pricing rugs** A company makes rugs, and has asked you to calculate the price for their rugs.
 They have square rugs (area = length ^ 2), rectangular